qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 Extents
 -------

-The :guilabel:`Extents` dialog of the map item tab provides the following functionalities (see figure_composer_map_extents_):
+The :guilabel:`Extents` dialog of the map item panel provides the following functionalities (see figure_composer_map_extents_):

 .. _Figure_composer_map_extents: